mathigon/textbooks/euclidean-geometry/content.md

       x-media(src="images/temple.svg" width=400 height=170 credit="© Depositphotos")

-However, simply _observing_ a relationship like this was not enough for Thales. he wanted to explain _why_ it is true, and to verify that it is _always_ true – not just in the specific examples he happened to try.
+However, simply _observing_ a relationship like this was not enough for Thales. he wanted to understand _why_ it is true, and verify that it is _always_ true – not just in the specific examples he happened to try.

 An argument that logically explains, beyond and doubt, why something must be